Mayweather defeats McGregor by TKO

 "He's a lot better than I thought he was," Mayweather said after the bout.

 Mayweather's record is now 50-0, surpassing Rocky Marciano, who went 49-0.
-After Saturday's win, he said this was the final fight of his career.
+After Saturday's win, Mayweather said this was the final fight of his career, calling McGregor "a hell of a champion."

+"A win is a win, no matter how you get it," Mayweather said.
+"Rocky Marciano is a legend, and I look forward to going into the Hall of Fame one day."

 The only certainty of this fight was that it would be a spectacle not seen before.
 It lived up to the hype.